-A kitten should stay with his mother until an absolute minimum of 8 weeks, preferably 12 weeks.
-Even though he is relatively independent by 8 weeks and can survive without his mum, however there are social benefits to staying with her and his siblings.
+A kitten should stay with his mother until an absolute minimum of 10 weeks, but preferably 12 weeks.
+Even though he is relatively independent by the 10 week mark and can survive without his mum, there are social benefits to staying with her and his siblings.

 4-5 weeks – Kittens begin eating small amounts of food (which should be soft, such as canned), but, they are still very much dependent on their mother’s milk.

 6-8 weeks – Kittens are now eating 4 small meals a day, but still nursing from mum.